FermilabQuantumNetwork/CQNET-Interf/README.md

-# CQNETInterf
+# CQNET-Interf
-Code for monitoring interferometer.
+Code for monitoring the interferometer at Caltech.

 ## Overview